Val3ry-Gaius/Flow-Diagram/README.md

 # Flow-Diagram

-Processes a MCC traffic and returns a flow diagram for all scenarios required.
+Processes a manual traffic count and returns a flow diagram for all scenarios required.